Feeling the Strength of the Tree: How to Heal from Toxic Relationships Using Psilocybin

 How to Heal from Toxic Relationships

-Releasing trauma from a family and from the ancestry is nearly impossible (though not totally impossible) without the sacred medicines.
-But with the sacred medicines, almost any kind of relationship healing is possible.
-Though the sacred medicines will not help a person manipulate another person, they can help you change patterns of behavior that are toxic such that you can open up space to heal a toxic relationship.
-This “space opening” is like opening a hole in a woodwind instrument to play new notes that have not been possible before and to resonate with the spiritual winds that blow in from another person’s energy field.
+Though the sacred medicines will not help a person manipulate another person (and in fact, my sense of it is that if you try to do something negative that you might end up with something negative that falls on your own shoulders times 3), they can help you change patterns of behavior that are toxic such that you can open up space to heal a toxic relationship.
+This “space opening” is like opening a hole in a woodwind instrument to play new notes that have not been possible before — notes that would squeak or squawk or go mute — and to resonate with the spiritual winds that blow in from another person’s energy field.
 Opening a space between you and another person to heal a toxic relationship often begins with one person’s efforts to quietly resonate with the other person.
-Most of us have woodwind instruments that are clogged up by trauma–barely any wind blows through our energy field at all.
+Most of us have woodwind instruments that are clogged up by trauma – these “instruments” (our chakras) barely admit any air through our energy field at all.
 But as we release the moldy yuck that clogs up the Kundalini and allow some of that energy to flow from body to mind and mind to body (which is our normal state of human existence), suddenly, new possibilities emerge in terms of our relationships with other people.

 When one person loves another person, the love usually has to do with one person’s acknowledgement of the other person’s essence, not the dance that that person is doing.
 Mutual love is an acknowledgement of one another’s essence as something beautiful and attractive.
 But our essence doesn’t always inform the dance that we do in our lives and what notes we play as our “song”.